-India, Japan, and regional partners can gain from deeper critical minerals cooperation established for collaboration on critical minerals and related issues (Table 2.2).
+India, Japan, and their regional partners have several avenues for cooperation to enhance the resilience of critical mineral supply chains.
+Multiple forums and mechanisms have been established for collaboration on critical minerals and related issues (Table 5.2).
 In addition to these forums, there are non-governmental initiatives.
 The Quad Investors Network, for example, is a non-governmental project to foster private investment in strategic sectors, launched alongside the May 2023 Quad Leaders' Summit.
 Mobilising private capital is a central objective of critical minerals cooperation - e.g., the IEA estimates that 70% of clean energy financing to meet announced pledges must come from the private sector (IEA, 2021).